-The no-root section for the PrivMod, for those who don't need / want to have root access.
+The no-root section for the PrivMod, for those who don't need / want to have root access (but still rely on TWRP).

 If you haven't booted to TWRP yet (by the pre-cleanup phase you should be), boot to TWRP via whatever means available, whether it's using the provided advanced reboot feature, or by holding down some buttons.